R2NorthstarTools/NorthstarProton/README.md

 # NorthstarProton
-A Proton build based on TKG's proton-tkg build system to run the Northstar client along with some enhancements out-of-the-box.
+A Proton build based on TKG's proton-tkg build system to run the Northstar client on Linux and SteamDeck, along with some enhancements out-of-the-box.

 **Please report any issues on this repo, do not take them to upstream wine or TKG's github.**